difference between type i and type 2 diabetes

 Type II diabetes, also called adult-onset diabetes or non-insulin-dependent diabetes, is usually caused by a combination of genetic and lifestyle factors.
 In this type of diabetes, the cells become resistant to insulin, which means that the body cannot use insulin effectively to control blood sugar levels.
 Over time, the pancreas may also produce less insulin, adding to the problem.

-See also difference between nit and iit
+See also difference between direct and indirect tax

 Symptoms